NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 height less so, the third standard deviation can be set to something larger.

-Such a ``.gcp`` file then can be passed to ``bundle_adjust`` as shown earlier, with one or more images and cameras, and the obtained adjustments can be used with ``stereo`` or ``mapproject`` as described above.
+Such a ``.gcp`` file then can be passed to ``bundle_adjust`` as shown in :numref:`ba_examples`, with one or more images and cameras, to refine the cameras.
+GCP can also be used to initialize the cameras (:numref:`camera_solve_gcp`).
+The produced refined cameras can be passed to ``stereo`` or ``mapproject`` as described above.

-The option ``--save-cnet-as-csv`` can be used to save the entire control network in the GCP csv format, before any optimization.
+The option ``--save-cnet-as-csv`` can be invoked to save the entire control network in the GCP format, before any optimization.
 This can be useful for comparing with any manually created GCP.

 See :numref:`ba_out_files` for the output files, including for more details about GCP.